stritzinger/mix_sbom/README.md

   (defaults to repository root)
 - `schema`: CycloneDX schema version (defaults to "1.6")
 - `format`: Output format, either "json" or "xml" (defaults to "json")
+- `reuse-beam`: Use local BEAM installation instead of pre-compiled binaries (defaults to "false")

 ### Outputs